Ali-Hasan-Khan/Ali-Hasan-Khan/README.md

 ### Hi there 👋

 <!--- 🔭 I’m currently working on creating a package for scraping Whoscored.-->
-- 🌱 I’m currently learning Non Linear ML Algorithms.
+- 🌱 I’m currently studying for the college entrance exams.
 <br />